This is a loaded question.

 It is, however, never normal for a baby to fall off their own curve especially if they are losing weight.

-If the issue is related to a suspected low milk supply in the mother, then a Lactation Consultant should be contact immediately to help address the issue.
+If the issue is related to a suspected low milk supply in the mother, then a Lactation Consultant should be contacted immediately to help address the issue.

-4 – Low Milk Supply / Primary Breast Insufficiency
+4 – Low Milk Supply / Insufficient Glandular Tissue

 At the end of the day, it is best to listen to your doctor.
 If your baby is losing weight or having some other issues, then your doctor will likely ask you to supplement.